orchestron-orchestrator/sorespo/docs/tutorials/run-on-codespaces.md

 0 dynamic peers
 ```

-Not only did we configure the new LJU-CORE-1 router but the necessary
+The new LJU-CORE-1 router has been configured and the necessary
 configuration, iBGP neighbors, on all the other routers was automatically
-added as per the updated intent (4 routers).
+added as per the updated intent (4 routers) as well.

-Finally, let's connect a customer site to the new router:
+Connect a customer site to the new router:

 ```shell
 make send-config FILE="tutorial-add-cust-4.xml"